vinitkesh/doc_nkb_intro/SingleCycle.md

 endmodule
 ```

-## 8. References
+# 8. References

 - "Computer Organization and Design: The Hardware/Software Interface" by David Patterson and John Hennessy
 - “Digital design and Computer architecture” by David Money Harris & Sarah L. Harris.
-- “Digital Logic and Computer Design ”by M. Morris Mano.
+- “Digital Logic and Computer Design” by M. Morris Mano.
 - “Verilog HDL: A Guide to Digital Design and Synthesis ” by Samir Palnitkar.